ahotchkin/ahotchkin.github.io/_posts/2018-10-11-the_s_implicity_of_ruby.markdown

 You’re saying the exact same thing in both examples, but the first way is just a little bit cleaner.
 It’s always good to remember (so I'll say it just one more time, for good measure) that every method call has a receiver, whether it’s explicitly stated or not.

+*Note to Self*

-Whenever you have an implicit method call, the receiver is `self`. `self` is the object you’re referring to at the time (let’s never forget that everything in Ruby is an object). `self` can be a class, or `self` can be an instance of a class.
+The object `self` refers to is frequently changing based on the context (let’s never forget that everything in Ruby is an object). `self` can be a class, or `self` can be an instance of a class.
 There’s a chance `self` can even be something beyond one of those two things and I just haven’t gotten there yet in my educational journey (which if you ask me, is kind of exciting).

 One key takeaway, and something I didn’t anticipate as I started this whole thing — the code you’re not writing is just as important as the code that you are writing.
 Overall, I would say these nuances make Ruby easier to work with.
 At first I would get a little confused with what I needed to say and when (and sometimes I still do), but the more I’ve used Ruby the more I’ve begun to appreciate the (s)implicity of it.
 It’s definitely a lot to keep track of though.
 Maybe I can come up with a catchy song to help keep it all straight.